 In addition to the files being submitted, any open stream specification is also submitted.
-To submit only files and not an open stream spec, run p4 submit -aF.
+To submit only files and not an open stream spec, see "streams and p4 submit" on page 538.
 For more information on open stream specifications, see p4 stream.